Philippine health ministry says no conditions set to access US COVID-19 vaccines

 Philippine Ambassador to Washington Jose Manuel Romualdez said US officials were "surprised" by the pardon.
 While they inquired about Pemberton, they did not push for his release, he told ANC News channel.

+The Philippines' health ministry on Friday reported 4,040 new COVID-19 infections, the highest daily increase in 12 days, and 42 more deaths.

-The Philippines has the most COVID-19 cases in Southeast Asia, with more than 248,000 confirmed infections.
+In a bulletin, the ministry said total confirmed cases had increased to 252,964, the most in Southeast Asia, while confirmed deaths have reached 4,108.

-The Southeast Asian country plans to buy 40 million doses worth US$400 million for 20 million people, about a fifth of its 107 million population.
+The Philippines plans to buy 40 million doses of vaccine worth US$400 million for 20 million people, about a fifth of its 107 million population.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments